Silentspy/Recipear2/README.md

 Disables the entirety of quantum suit from being crafted

 `ic2.itemDustIronSmall:OREWASHING`
-Disables recipe for ore washer that output's this item
+Disables the ore washing recipe(s) related to that item

 `58:CRAFTING`
 Disables "Crafting Table" from being crafted